-There are a variety of reasons you may get wasps in or around your home.
+There are various reasons you may get wasps in or around your home.
 Wasps have specific needs for sustaining life, just like we do.
 They need shelter to protect their nests from the elements and other predators.
 Wasps also require protection for overwintering since they are not as active, if at all, during the winter.

 However, with housing and development rapidly growing around the area, it may just be by total accident.
 Especially if your yard has blooming flowers and a thriving garden full of potential sources of nourishment.
-A commonplace wasp around the home is up high on eves or in trees mostly.
+A commonplace wasp around the home is up on eves or in trees.
 For homes that have unsecured holes, there may be a chance they will nest in attics too.

 What are the Dangers of Wasps?

-Having a professional Beaverton wasp control program for your home is key to avoiding any immediate threats.
-For the most part, Wasps are territorial, and they will attack if they feel their nests are at risk.
+A professional Beaverton wasp control program for your home is key to avoiding immediate threats.
+For the most part, Wasps are territorial, and they will bite or sting if they feel their nests are at risk.
 One of the worst aspects of wasps is their ability to sting multiple times, unlike bees, which only sting once.

-If a nest is under attack the colony will fly out to protect the nests, which can be lethal.
-Even solo wasps will sting when agitated while they are out scavenging, despite you seeing them or not.
+If a nest is under attack, the colony will fly out to protect the nests, which can be lethal if you are allergic.
+Even solo wasps will sting when agitated while they are out scavenging, whether you see them or not.
 It is easy to accidentally irritate a wasp when pollinating due to its size and brush coverage.

 How Do I Remove Wasps?